-- 4.3 No payments to or agreements with any consultant shall be made in violation of applicable U.S. law, the law of the affected foreign country, or the Code. - 4.4 No payment shall be made and no other thing of value shall be given to any consultant if there is reason to believe that, in connection with the consultant's performance under its agreement with Lockheed Martin or on Lockheed Martin's behalf, all or any portion of the payment or other thing of value will be offered, given or promised, directly or indirectly, to any government official or any political party or official thereof, or any candidate for political office.
-This prohibition shall not apply to:

-Reasonable provision for expediting payments of money, gifts, or other things of value to government officials (except for U.S. federal, state, or local officials) whose duties are essentially non-discretionary or clerical, where such payments or gifts are necessary to ensure or expedite performance of the official's duties (e.g., for expediting shipments through Customs or overseas phone calls, or to ensure police protection or mail delivery) and are not for the purpose of obtaining or retaining business for Lockheed Martin or directing business to any person.
-Such expediting payments are discouraged and may only be made where necessary to secure adequate performance of a service or action which Lockheed Martin is entitled to have performed in any case and which is necessary to the conduct of its business and where the prior written approval of the Vice President and Associate General Counsel-Administrative Law or his or her designee has been obtained; or

-Furnishing meals, refreshments, entertainment or transportation of reasonable value, or furnishing pictures, models of Lockheed Martin products of little or no intrinsic value or other items of small dollar value (less than U.S. \$50) marked with the Lockheed Martin logo that are distributed for advertising or commemorative purposes (refer to CPS-730, Exhibit E, Hospitality Guidelines).
+- 4.3 No payments to or agreements with any consultant shall be made in violation of applicable US law, the law of the affected foreign country, or the Code. - 4.4 No payment shall be made and no other thing of value shall be given to any consultant if there is reason to believe that, in connection with the consultant's performance under its agreement with Lockheed Martin or on Lockheed Martin's behalf, all or any portion of the payment or other thing of value will be offered, given or promised, directly or indirectly, to any government official or any political party or official thereof, or any candidate for political office.
+This prohibition shall not apply to: - Reasonable provision for facilitating or expediting payments of money, gifts, or other things of value to government officials (except for US federal, state, or local officials) whose duties are essentially non-discretionary or clerical, where such payments or gifts are necessary to ensure or expedite performance of the official's duties (e.g., as specified in the Foreign Corrupt Practices Act, facilitating or expediting payments for routine governmental actions such as payments for expediting shipments through Customs or overseas phone calls, or to ensure police protection or mail delivery) and are not for the purpose of obtaining or retaining business for Lockheed Martin or directing business to any person.
+Such expediting payments are discouraged and may only be made where necessary to secure adequate performance of a service or action which Lockheed Martin is entitled to have performed in any case and which is necessary to the conduct of its business and where the conditions set forth in CPS-730, Exhibit B, Operational Directions, have been satisfied; or - .
+Furnishing meals, refreshments, entertainment or transportation of reasonable value, or furnishing pictures, models of Lockheed Martin products of little or no intrinsic value or other items of small dollar value marked with the Lockheed Martin logo that are distributed for advertising or commemorative purposes (refer to CPS-730, Exhibit E, Hospitality Guidelines).